marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

 .. index:: deprecated type attribute

-.. gcc-attr:: deprecated, deprecated (msg)
+.. type-attr:: deprecated, deprecated (msg)

-  The :gcc-attr:`deprecated` attribute results in a warning if the type is used anywhere in the source file.
+  The :type-attr:`deprecated` attribute results in a warning if the type is used anywhere in the source file.
 This is useful when identifying types that are expected to be removed in a future version of a program.
   If possible, the warning also includes the location of the declaration